Vikas1667/Transformer_end_to_end/Encoder_decoder_basics.md

  long term dependency problem.

- Transformers came out to be very ideal level capabilities with Encoder and Decoder Implementations.So dealing with such Architecture Tensorflow and Pytorch became user's likely framework.
+ Transformers came out to be very ideal level capabilities with Encoder and Decoder implementations with attention mechanism.So dealing with such Architecture Tensorflow and Pytorch became user's likely framework.

  ## Encoder Decoder